mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 In our `preload_measurements/1` example, `Measurement` will be passed to `last_24/1`.
 This works because the `Measurement` module implements `Ecto.Queryable` protocol.
 The query resulting from that first invocation will be passed on as an argument to the next function in the chain, which returns another query, which is passed to the next function and so on...

 Using queries has greatly improved our code clarity, composability and maintainability.
-There is less code duplication throughout our code base and actually makes writing this kind of code much faster.
+There is less code duplication throughout our code base and reusing the queries actually makes writing this kind of code much faster.
 Also, who doesn't like a good-looking pipe chain?

 #### closing remarks